shadmanrakib/raycaster/README.md

 implemented a 3D view of the scene using the euclidean distances I got from raycasting.
-The euclidean distances returned are converted to perpendicular distances with a bit of trignometry to get a less distorted image.
+The euclidean distances returned are converted to perpendicular distances with a bit of trignometry to get a less distorted image of the 3D space.

 ## Movement and Keybindings